Strath Taieri: The gold rush and its aftermath

-Following the abolition of the New Zealand provinces in 1876 the Taieri County was formed whose Deep Stream Riding included Strath Taieri.
-The county improved the road traversing the plateau from the Taieri Plain, building a bridge over Deep Stream in 1880, a suspension bridge over the Taieri River at Sutton in 1885 and the same year another over the Taieri linking Middlemarch with the Cottesbrook station.
+Following the abolition of the New Zealand provinces in 1876 the Taieri County was formed, whose Deep Stream Riding included Strath Taieri.
+The county improved the road traversing the plateau from the Taieri Plain, building a bridge over Deep Stream in 1880, a suspension bridge over the Taieri River at Sutton in 1885, and the same year another over the Taieri linking Middlemarch with the Cottesbrook station.
 The Sutton Stream, south of the township, was bridged in 1884.
 There was a long pause before the 'centre road', now state highway 87, was extended north to Hyde and the Maniototo.

-Construction of the Otago Central Railway from the South Island's main trunk line which lay along the coast, began in 1879.
-Its route was projected to cross the Taieri Plain and follow the Taieri Gorge upstream to Strath Taieri which it would then traverse from south to north as the main route to Central Otago.
-The gorge presented formidable obstacles to which the existing bridges and tunnels are now picturesque testimony.
-The line reached Middlemarch in April 1891 spurring the township's development.
-It was extended to Hyde by 16 July 1894 where it had a similar effect.
-The line's eventual terminus was Cromwell in the Upper Clutha catchment but it did not arrive there until 1921.
+Construction of the Otago Central Railway from the South Island's main trunk line, which lay along the coast, began in 1879.
+Its route was projected to cross the Taieri Plain and follow the Taieri Gorge upstream to Strath Taieri, which it would then traverse from south to north as the main route to Central Otago.
+The gorge presented formidable obstacles, to which the existing bridges and tunnels are now picturesque testimony.
+The line reached Middlemarch in April 1891, spurring the township's development.
+It was extended to Hyde on 16 July 1894, where it had a similar effect.
+The line's eventual terminus was Cromwell in the Upper Clutha catchment, but it did not arrive there until 1921.

 To develop Middlemarch the March Creek had been diverted and for many years the township was regularly flooded until channel work on the creek ameliorated the problem.
 A Presbyterian preacher covered the Strath Taieri district in 1886.
 Anglican and Roman Catholic churches were built in 1901 and a handsome church of the local schist stone was completed for the Presbyterians in 1906.